boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 * [`bls12_381_fr`: `rev_lock`]
 * [`(bls12_381_g1, bls12_381_g1)`: `closing_signature`]

 Calling `custClose` creates an operation group of size two: the `custClose` operation and an operation that transfers the merchant's balance from the smart contract to `merch_addr`.
-Either both operations will apply or both will fail.
+Either both operations will succeed or both will fail.
 A successful application timelocks the customer's balance (`bal_cust`) for a timeout period `self_delay` (set in the smart contract at origination).

 As soon as the merchant sees a `custClose` operation on chain for one of their channels, they [Update Channel Status][merchant_update_channel_status] to `PendingClose`.